5 Best Wildflower Hikes in the Smoky Mountains

 Are you planning a trip to the Smoky Mountains this year?
 We certainly think you should!
 And, we would love to have you join us as our guests!

 During your stay with us, you’ll receive a complimentary breakfast each day, along with fresh baked cookies every afternoon.
-We have a spacious parking area, parking is always free and guests receive a free parking pass for downtown Gatlinburg as well.
+We have a spacious parking area, parking is always free and guests receive a free parking pass for downtown Gatlinburg as well upon request.
 If you’d like to ride instead of drive, you can pick up a $2 Gatlinburg Trolley pass at our front desk.
 Spending time at our outdoor pool is a wonderful way to enjoy a summer afternoon, the area also includes a slide and a small splash pad for smaller children.
 Our indoor pool and hot tub are open year-round.
 Take a few minutes to browse Our Guest Rooms and you’ll find accommodations that are perfect for your needs while on vacation and all rooms include numerous amenities to help make your stay extra comfortable!
 The next time you’re in the Smokies, let the The Appy Lodge be your home away from home!